 Visual artists and artisans residing in the Southern Gulf Islands are eligible to participate in ArtCraft.

 Applications are taken in the Spring for the same calendar year.
 To find out more about the ArtCraft application process, download the documents below.
-Please note that in 2017 all 2 dimensional works and household items (candles, soap, beauty and food) as well as anyone not previously successfully juried within the last 5 years.
+Please note that in 2018 all wood, metal, baskets, glass and sculpture, and miscellaneous work (toys, books, cds…) as well as anyone not previously successfully juried within the last 5 years.